-ART 333 Foundry Casting Methods.
+M ART 333 Foundry Casting Methods.
 (3)

 Fine art and techniques of metal casting: mold making, foundry safety, finishing techniques, application of patinas, and history of casting.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
 Prerequisites: a combination of ARS 101 and 102 and ART 332 or only instructor approval.

-ART 374 Wood II.
+M ART 374 Wood II.
 (3)

-Individual and directed problems in wood related to the production of unique functional art objects, 6 hours a week, Fee, Prerequisites; a combination of ARS 101 and 102 and ART 113 and 115 and 274 or only instructor approval.
+Individual and directed problems in wood related to the production of unique functional art objects.
+6 hours a week.
+Fee.
+See ART Note 2.